 The moment shows affection because yes, there was an immensely strong bond between us, we shared many great challenges together but it wasn’t always like this, Asa had a wild streak right from the beginning, his anger often meaning I was bloodied and bruised.
 That was the only way forward, the wild can be a bloody place, it’s not easy in those environments even for an animal as evolved and incredible as a leopard.
 Asa had to be ready for those challenges … more of those stories when the time is right…

 I can be contacted personally through social media at:

-These social media sites will also let you know about the upcoming publication of my book ‘The Importance of the Leopard’ which is being published in Hindi/Nepali and English.
+These social media sites will also let you know about the upcoming publication (Nepali New Year April 2020) of my book ‘The Importance of the Leopard’ which is being published in Hindi/Nepali and English.

 Once again, thanks to those who follow, support and care about the issues I write about here motivating our work at WildTiger.